chronoDave/NitoriJS/README.md

 - An info export with a `name` property
 - A run export

-NitoriJS exposes the client (the bot, NitoriJS), message and args function on the run export.
+NitoriJS exposes the client (the bot, NitoriJS), config, message and args function on the run export.

 ```
 module.exports.info = {